Marketing Intermediate Updated 2026-03-22

 What is Sender Reputation?

-Sender reputation is a score assigned by Internet Service Providers (ISPs) to your email-sending domain and IP address, determining whether your emails reach the inbox, land in spam, or get blocked entirely.
+Sender reputation is a score assigned by Internet Service Providers (ISPs) to your email-sending domain and IP address, determining whether your emails.

 What is Sender Reputation?

-Sender reputation is the trust score that ISPs like Gmail, Outlook, and Yahoo assign to your email-sending infrastructure — and it determines whether your messages reach the inbox.
+Sender reputation is the trust score that ISPs like Gmail, Outlook, and Yahoo assign to your email-sending infrastructure.
+And it determines whether your messages reach the inbox.

 Think of it like a credit score for email.
 Every email you send either builds or erodes that score.
 Gmail evaluates your sending domain and IP address based on bounce rates, spam complaints, engagement metrics, and authentication records.
 A strong reputation means inbox placement.
-A weak one means the spam folder — or outright rejection.
+A weak one means the spam folder.
+Or outright rejection.

 Google Postmaster Tools lets you check your domain reputation directly.
 It ranks you as High, Medium, Low, or Bad.
 Most marketers never check.
 That’s a mistake.